Motalane Monakedi

-Motalane Dewet Monakedi is a South African politician who has been a member of the National Assembly of South Africa since March 2023, representing the African National Congress.
+Motalane Dewet Monakedi is a South African politician who served as a member of the National Assembly of South Africa from March 2023 until May 2024, representing the African National Congress.
 He previously served as a Permanent Delegate to the National Council of Provinces from March 2017 to May 2019.
 Monakedi served in the Limpopo Provincial Legislature from 1996 until 2000 and as the Executive Mayor of the Capricorn District Municipality between 2000 and 2010.
 Within the ANC in Limpopo, he served as provincial treasurer from 2005 until 2008.